 Saint-Paul de Vence : In this village, we pass some legendary locations on foot, even before crossing the fortifications.
 It is here, on the area for playing boules in place De Gaulle, that the great names of the cinema, from Yves Montand to Roger Moore, met to play pétanque and enjoy the gentle Mediterranean way of life.
 They stayed at the renowned “Colombe d’Or”.
 Before them, famous painters and sculptors also fell under the charm of this place : Renoir, Modigliani, Chagall… Nowadays, art in all its forms is present everywhere in Saint Paul, as show the famous galleries filling the alleys

 Eze : Between sky and sea, Eze, most prestigious village on the French Riviera, has two features.
 It is at once a hilltop village and a small seaside resort, with protected beaches.
 These two levels are connected by the sentier de Nietzsche, named in honour of the philosopher who drew an inspiration from this place.
-One thing is certain, the castle, churches and chapels cannot but move those who discover them.
-Neither can the wonderful gardens overhanging the village, facing the sea (optional).
+Walk on the cobbled streets, enjoy the galleries and colourful flowers on the balconies and visi the wonderful gardens overhanging the village, facing the sea (optional).

-Discover the secrets of perfume with a visit to Fragonard perfume factory (free).
+Dive into the secrets of perfume with a visit of the renowned Fragonard perfume workshop (free).

 Monaco and Monte-Carlo : Visit the old town, the Cathedral which is the most important Monegasque architecture feature.
 Erected at one end of the town, it was built between 1875 and 1884 under the direction of the architect Lenormand.